This is a difficult question to answer… Should I quit my job before starting a business?

 - Also before starting your business or CA firm practice, decide what you are ready to give up first.
 In my case, I decided to give up my salary for the next 5 years.

 - Note that starting a CA practice does not require loads of money.
-It is more of an investment in time than investment in money.
+It is more of an investment in time than an investment in money.
 You have to give a minimum of 3-5 years to establish yourself and do well further and beyond.

 - Have a compatible business partner